 Shifting the focus of access controls from the user to the resource allows PBAC systems to be particularly resilient against shifts in organizational structure or regulatory obligations.
-The inclusion of context (such as an authorized user's location or device) allows for additional security controls to be expressed and extended within resource permissions themselves, ensuring that all facets of access control are contained and auditable within a single structure.
+Including context (such as an authorized user's location or device) allows for additional security controls to be expressed and extended within resource permissions, ensuring that all facets of access control are contained and auditable within a single structure.